ImDanTheDev/portfolio/src/posts/portfolio.md

 ---
 title: Portfolio
-subtitle: ~/web_dev/portfolio
-description: Developed with Svelte and Tailwind, this website exists to showcase any projects that I think are worth sharing.
-There might not be much here, especially finished projects, but it's something.
-Besides projects, my resume can be found up top alongside a blog for random thoughts or more inforamtion about my projects.
+description: Developed with Svelte and Tailwind, this website exists to showcase any projects that I think are worth sharing, and my resume.
+There might not be much here right now, but more projects will be added here eventually.
 date: '2025-5-8'
 project_showcase: true
 categories: